intel/terraform-intel-azure-linux-vm/examples/azure-rhel-tdx-vm/README.md

    <img src="https://github.com/intel/terraform-intel-azure-linux-vm/blob/main/images/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

-# Intel® Cloud Optimization Modules for Terraform
+# Intel® Optimized Cloud Modules for Terraform

-© Copyright 2022, Intel Corporation
+© Copyright 2024, Intel Corporation

 ## Terraform Intel Azure Linux TDX VM
 This example creates an Azure Virtual Machine on Intel® 4th Generation Xeon® Scalable Sapphire Rapids, processors featuring Intel Trusted Domain Extensions (TDX) on RHEL OS.
 These TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.
 The virtual machine is created on an Azure Standard_DC2es_v5 by default.